Waste Transfer Stations

 The contents of over 65,000 kerbside yellow lid recycling bins are collected from the Cairns region and delivered to the Materials Recovery Facility in Portsmith.
 Items are then transported to specialised recycling facilities for processing into new materials.

-Did you know that Cairns households place 90% correct items in recycling bins, visit our Recycle Right page to learn ‘what belongs in what’ bin.
+Did you know that Cairns households place 90% correct items in recycling bins, visit our Recycle Right page or use our new Recycle Mate tool to learn ‘what belongs in what’ bin.

 Materials Recovery Facility (MRF)